johnko/btfc2/README.md

-See DelugeFS for similar concept but using FUSE at https://github.com/johnko/delugefs
+# See DelugeFS for similar concept but using FUSE at https://github.com/johnko/delugefs

+DO NOT USE

 # btfc2
 complete rewrite of btfc.
 BitTorrent for private clusters